Nanaimo satire website connects community during COVID-19 pandemic - BC Local News

 “There’s not a lot more behind this other than we just want to help,” the Nanaimo Beacon told the News Bulletin in an online interview.
 “We figure we’ve got a reasonably sized platform, so let’s do something good with it, instead of our usual mediocre, low-effort satire.”

-Within 12 hours of publicizing the Beacon Buddies program, the site had signed up 215 volunteers from Duncan to Campbell River, and by the end of the day Sunday, more than 300 volunteers had signed up.
+Less than a day after publicizing the Beacon Buddies program, the site had signed up more than 600 volunteers from Duncan to Campbell River.

 The program’s guidelines indicate that the self-isolating individuals should pre-pay for things like groceries and prescriptions, and suggests that volunteers should refuse to pick up “hoarding levels of supplies like toilet paper, bleach, sanitized wipes, etc.” The Beacon shared a few common-sense tips for meeting buddies, but said it will leave health-care advice to professionals.